 My support system

 II spent the next two months in a hospital bed in my house.
 I couldn’t do anything.
 My wife, who was my caregiver, was there from day one.
 She helped me.
-She stood by me and encouraged me.
+And stood by me and encouraged me.
 She was caring for me while I was in the hospital bed in the room.
 But after two months, I was allowed to do some physical activity again.
 And so I started to do walks.

 Message to cancer patients and caregivers